 The Company reviews its available-for-sale investments for credit losses on a collective basis by major security type and in line with the Company's investment policy.
-As of March 31, 2024, the Company's available-for-sale investments were in securities that are issued by the U.S. treasury and U.S. federal agencies, are highly rated, and have a history of zero credit losses.
+As of June 30, 2024, the Company's available-for-sale investments were in certificates of deposits and securities that are issued by the U.S. treasury and U.S. federal agencies, are highly rated, and have a history of zero credit losses.
 The Company reviews the credit quality of its accounts receivables by monitoring the aging of its accounts receivable, the history of write offs for uncollectible accounts, and the credit quality of its significant customers, the current economic environment/macroeconomic trends, supportable forecasts, and other relevant factors.
 The Company's accounts receivable are with customers that do not have a history of uncollectibility nor a history of significantly aged accounts receivables.
-As of March 31, 2024, the Company did not recognize a credit loss allowance for its investments or accounts receivable.
+As of June 30, 2024, the Company did not recognize a credit loss allowance for its investments or accounts receivable.

-Net Loss Per Share
+Net Income (Loss) Per Share

-Basic and diluted net loss per share is computed by dividing net loss attributable to common shareholders by the weighted-average number of shares of common stock outstanding during the period.
+Basic net income (loss) per share is computed by dividing net income (loss) attributable to common shareholders by the weighted-average number of shares of common stock outstanding during the period.
 The weighted average number of shares of common stock includes the weighted average effect of outstanding pre-funded warrants for the purchase of shares of common stock for which the remaining unfunded exercise price is \$0.0001 or less per share.
-The Company does not include the potential impact of dilutive securities in diluted net loss per share, as the impact of these items is anti-dilutive.
-Potential dilutive securities result from outstanding restricted stock, stock options, and stock purchase warrants.
+Diluted net income (loss) per share is computed based on the weighted average number of shares of common stock plus the effect of dilutive potential commons shares outstanding during the period using the treasury stock method and if-converted method.
+Dilutive potential securities result from outstanding restricted stock, stock options, stock purchase warrants and conversion features in the Company's loan agreement.
+When the Company has a net loss during the period, the Company does not include the potential impact of dilutive securities in diluted net loss per share, as the impact of these items is anti-dilutive.